johnaparker/johnaparker.github.io/_posts/2020-10-14-fft_2d_performance.md

 ## Measuring runtime performance
 To measure the runtime performance of a function, we will define `time_function` that calls the function many times, similar to IPython's `timeit`.
-`time_function` is written such that it will not run longer than 0.1 seconds or the runtime of a single function call.
+The `time_function` is written such that it will not run longer than 0.1 seconds or the runtime of a single function call.
 ```python
 def time_function(func, runtime=.1):
     """Time a function by running it repeatedly for at least 'runtime' seconds"""